SatvikR123/Face_Recognizer/README.md

-# Advanced Face Recognition Project
+# Local Photo Manager & Face Recognition

 ## Description

-This project is an advanced face recognition application built with Python and Streamlit.
-It provides a user-friendly web interface to upload a query image and find all matching individuals within a local photo gallery.
+This project is an advanced, local photo management application built with Python and Streamlit.
+It provides a user-friendly web interface to organize and search your photo collection in two powerful ways:

+1.  **Face Recognition**: Upload a query image to find all matching individuals within your photo gallery.
+2.  **Location Clustering**: Automatically groups your photos into albums based on where they were taken, using GPS data from image EXIF tags and the Google Maps API.

-The application is optimized for performance using an embedding cache and is robust enough to handle images containing multiple people, drawing bounding boxes around each detected match.
+The application is optimized for performance using an embedding cache and is robust enough to handle images containing multiple people.

 ## Key Features

+- **Intelligent Face Search**:
-- **Multiple Face Detection**: Utilizes MTCNN to accurately detect all faces within an image, not just the first one.
+  - Utilizes MTCNN to accurately detect all faces within an image.
+  - Generates face embeddings using the DeepFace library (with the Facenet model).
+  - Finds matches based on cosine similarity with a user-adjustable threshold.
+- **Automatic Location Clustering**:
+  - Extracts GPS coordinates from image EXIF data.
+  - Uses the Google Maps API to get rich, human-readable location names (e.g., "Paschim Vihar, Delhi").
+  - Groups photos into albums based on their location, making it easy to browse memories from specific places.
-- **High-Performance Caching**: Implements an intelligent caching system (`embeddings.pkl`) that saves face embeddings.
-The app only processes new or modified images, making startup and subsequent searches significantly faster.
+- **High-Performance Caching**: Implements an intelligent caching system for face embeddings.
+The app only processes new or modified images, making subsequent searches significantly faster.
-- **Accurate Face Matching**: Generates face embeddings using the DeepFace library (with the Facenet model) and calculates cosine similarity to find matches.
-- **Interactive Web UI**: A clean and simple interface built with Streamlit allows for easy image uploads, threshold adjustments, and clear presentation of results.
+- **Interactive Web UI**: A clean and simple interface built with Streamlit allows for easy image uploads, gallery management, and clear presentation of results.
-- **Rich Visual Feedback**: For each match found, the application draws a bounding box around the person's face and displays the similarity score directly on the image.
+- **Rich Visual Feedback**: For each face match found, the application draws a bounding box around the person's face and displays the similarity score.

 ## Technologies Used

 - Python 3.x
 - Streamlit
+- Google Maps API (`googlemaps`)
+- Dotenv (`python-dotenv`)
 - OpenCV (`opencv-python`)
 - MTCNN (`mtcnn`)
 - DeepFace (`deepface`)
 - NumPy (`numpy`)
 - Pillow (`pillow`)
-- TensorFlow (`tensorflow`)
-- Keras (`keras`)
-- Pickle (for caching)

 ## Setup and Installation